CSCfi/llm-quantization-scripts/AWQ/README.md

 The launch scripts are:

 - `run-awq-modifier-lumi.sh` - quantizes model on LUMI with 1 GPU
+- `run-awq-modifier-roihu.sh` - quantizes model on Roihu with 1 GPU
 - `run-awq-modifier-mahti.sh` - quantizes model on Mahti with 1 GPU
 - `run-awq-modifier-puhti.sh` - quantizes model on Puhti with 1 GPU